pongasoft/emscripten-glfw/docs/Usage.md

 Since this library takes control of the canvas size, the idea behind this function is to specify which other (html) element dictates the size of the canvas.
-The parameter `canvasResizeSelector` defines the (css path) selector to this element.
+The parameter `canvasResizeSelector` defines the (CSS path) selector to this element.

 The 3 typical use cases are: